MBBYuPingWang/grpSLOPEMC/README.md

 ### Workflow

 0. Modify the code.
-1. Open `grpSLOPE.Rproj` with RStudio.
+1. Open `grpSLOPEMC.Rproj` with RStudio.
 2. Run `devtools::document()`.
 3. Do "Build and Reload" from the menu (or CTRL-Shift-B).
 4. Do `devtools::test()` to run the unit tests.